Upper Mustang Tiji Festival

 Table of Contents

-Tiji festival is a Tibetan-Buddhist celebration usually held during the month of May in a naturally isolated area of Upper Mustang.
+Tiji festival is a Tibetan-Buddhist celebration usually held in May in a naturally isolated area of Upper Mustang.
 Locally known as Tenchi, the festival commemorates the triumph of Dorje Jono over evil forces to bring prosperity to the kingdom.
-Tiji features mythological and religious as well as historical background and remains native to residents of Upper Mustang.
+Tiji features a mythological, religious, and historical background and remains native to residents of Upper Mustang.
 This grand Himalayan festival takes place in Lo-Manthang City, the walled capital of the Forbidden Kingdom.

 While the exact date of inception of the Tiji festival is unclear, it is believed to have started during the 17th century.
 The folk history suggests that Dorje Jono, a deity in Vajrayana Buddhism, controlled evil forces to bring peace and prosperity to the land of Mustang.
 So, the inhabitants of Lo Manthang started this festival to celebrate the triumph of good over evil and revere the legacy of Dorje Jono and Padmasambhava Guru Rinpoche.